Aarhus University Seal

 Program requirement: Active participation is mandatory.

-Course assessmentEvaluation will be based on an oral exam and a written report, centered on a design study you will develop, incorporating one or more photonic devices.
-Grading will follow the seven-point scale and will include an internal co-examiner.
+Assessment: Oral exam is based on a written report centered on a design study incorporating one or more photonic devices.
+Grading follows the seven-point scale and includes an internal co-examiner.

 Part 1